Epsilon Sculptoris

 Epsilon Sculptoris (ε Scl, ε Sculptoris) is a binary star in the constellation Sculptor.
-It is approximately 91.7 light years from Earth.
+It is 91 light years from Earth and has a combined apparent magnitude of +5.29.

-The primary component, Epsilon Sculptoris A, is a yellow-white F-type main-sequence star with an apparent magnitude of +5.29.
-Orbiting it with a separation of 4.6 arcseconds, or at least 125 Astronomical Units, is Epsilon Sculptoris B, a yellow G-type main sequence dwarf with an apparent magnitude of +8.6.
+The primary component, Epsilon Sculptoris A, is a yellow-white F-type main-sequence star with an apparent magnitude of +5.34.
+Orbiting it with a separation of 4.6 arcseconds, or at least 125 astronomical units, is Epsilon Sculptoris B, a yellow G-type main sequence dwarf with an apparent magnitude of +8.50.
 A and B make one orbit around their centre of mass once every 1200 years.